-Definitions and scope - Includes a government-wide HiAP strategy or plan with clear actions for non-health sectors - Includes policies, guidelines, tools and other resources that guide the consideration and assessment of health impacts prior to, during and following implementation of non-food-related policies (e.g. HIAs or health lens analysis) - Includes the establishment of cross-department or cross-sector governance and coordination structures to implement a HiAP approach - Includes workforce training and other capacity building activities in healthy public policy for non-health departments (e.g. agriculture, education, communications, trade) - Includes monitoring or reporting requirements related to health impacts for non-health departments International examples - Australia: Established in 2007, the successful implementation of Health in All Policies (HiAP) in South Australia has been supported by a high level mandate from central government, an overarching framework which is supportive of a diverse program of work, a commitment to work collaboratively and in partnership across agencies, and a strong evaluation process.
-The government has established a dedicated HiAP team within South Australia Health to build workforce capacity and support Health lens Analysis projects[277].
+- Australia: Established in 2007, the successful implementation of Health in All Policies (HiAP) in South Australia has been supported by a high level mandate from central government, an overarching framework which is supportive of a diverse program of work, a commitment to work collaboratively and in partnership across agencies, and a strong evaluation process.
+The government has established a dedicated HiAP team within South Australia Health to build workforce capacity and support Health lens Analysis projects[273].
 Since 2007, the South Australian HiAP approach has evolved to remain relevant in a changing context.
 However, the purpose and core principles of the approach remain unchanged.
-There have been five phases to the work of HiAP in South Australia between 2007 and 2016: 1) Prove concept and practice emerges (2007-2008), 2) Establish and apply methodology (2008-2009), 3) Consolidate and grow (2009-2013), 4) Adapt and review (2014) and 5) Strengthen and systematise (2015-2016).
-Finland: Finland worked towards a Health in All Policies (HiAP) approach over the past five decades[278].
+There have been five phases to the work of HiAP in South Australia between 2007 and 2016: 1) Prove concept and practice emerges (2007-2008), 2) Establish and apply methodology (2008-2009), 3) Consolidate and grow (2009-2013), 4) Adapt and review (2014) and 5) Strengthen and systematise (2015-2016). - Finland: Finland worked towards a Health in All Policies (HiAP) approach over the past four decades [274].
 In the early 1970s, improving public health became a political priority, and the need to influence key determinants of health through sectors beyond the health sector became evident.
 The work began with policy on nutrition, smoking and accident prevention.
-Finland adopted HiAP as the health theme for its EU Presidency in - 2006.
-Slovenia: Undertook a HIA in relation to agricultural policy at a national level.
-The HIA followed a six-stage process: policy analysis; rapid appraisal workshops with stakeholders from a range of backgrounds; review of research evidence relevant to the agricultural policy; analysis of Slovenian data for key health-related indicators; a report on the findings to a key cross-government group; and evaluation[274].
-Context
+Finland adopted HiAP as the health theme for its EU Presidency in 2006. - Slovenia: Undertook a HIA in relation to agricultural policy at a national level.
+The HIA followed a six-stage process: policy analysis; rapid appraisal workshops with stakeholders from a range of backgrounds; review of research evidence relevant to the agricultural policy; analysis of Slovenian data for key health-related indicators; a report on the findings to a key cross-government group; and evaluation[270].

-Policy There is no health-in-all-policies approach at the federal level in Canada. details
+There is no health-in-all-policies approach at the federal level in Canada.